compor/pact2018_artifact/README.md

 *Revealing Parallel Scans and Reductions in Recurrences through Function Reconstruction.
 Peng Jiang, Linchuan Chen, Gagan Agrawal.
 PACT 2018.*

 And you will find the steps and algorithms to parallelize such loops are actually very straightforward.
-The above parallel codes are generated automatically by this tool, and it can parallelize more complicated loops than this simple example.
+Our tool generates the above parallel codes automatically, and it can parallelize more complicated loops than this simple example.